puppetlabs/puppet-docs/source/puppet/4.3/reference/install_windows.markdown

 ## Review Supported Versions

-{% include pup40_platforms_windows.markdown %}
+{% include pup43_platforms_windows.markdown %}

+> **Deprecation Note:** Puppet 4.2 deprecated Windows Server 2003 and 2003 R2.
+The Windows installation package for `puppet-agent` 1.3.0, which contains Puppet 4.3, won't install on those versions of Windows Server.

 To install on other operating systems, see the pages linked in the navigation sidebar.

 ## Download the Windows `puppet-agent` Package

 [Puppet Labs' Windows packages can be found here.][downloads]
-You will need the most recent package for your OS's architecture:
+You need the most recent package for your OS's architecture:

-* 64-bit versions of Windows Vista/2008 and higher use `puppet-agent-<VERSION>-x64.msi` (recommended) or `puppet-agent-<VERSION>-x86.msi`.
+* 64-bit versions of Windows can use `puppet-agent-<VERSION>-x64.msi` (recommended) or `puppet-agent-<VERSION>-x86.msi`.
-* 32-bit versions of Windows, as well as the 64-bit version of Windows Server 2003, must use `puppet-agent-<VERSION>-x86.msi`.
+* 32-bit versions of Windows _must_ use `puppet-agent-<VERSION>-x86.msi`.

 These packages bundle all of Puppet's prerequisites, so you don't need to download anything else.

-The list of Windows packages may include release candidates, whose filenames have something like `-rc1` after the version number.
-Only use these if you want to test upcoming Puppet versions.
+The list of Windows packages might include release candidates, whose filenames have something like `-rc1` after the version number.
+Use these only if you want to test upcoming Puppet versions.

 ## Install Puppet

 You can install Puppet [with a graphical wizard](#graphical-installation) or [on the command line](#automated-installation).
-If you install on the command line, you will have more configuration options.
+The command-line installer provides more configuration options.

 ### Graphical Installation